-While you are an employee
+While you are at SCU

 While your casual contract will indicate a maximum number of hours, the actual hours you work may vary in accordance with the needs of your work unit.